-- Ensure there is no damage to the system's backplane. - Ensure all cables are installed correctly. - Ensure the disk is seated correctly in the backplane or bay and the latch is secured. - Reinsert the disk. - Replace the disk. - After reconnecting, reseating, reinserting, or replacing a disk:
+- Ensure there is no damage to the system's backplane. - Ensure all cables are installed correctly. - Ensure the disk is seated correctly in the backplane or bay and the latch is secured. - Reinsert the disk. - Replace the disk. - After reconnecting, reseating, reinserting, or replacing a disk, perform a re-scan and initialize the disk.